 Together with Kristian Bredies I developed another approach to these nasty non-convex minimization problems with -quasi-norms.
 We wrote a preprint back in 2009 which is currently under revision.
 Moreover, we always worked in a Hilbert space setting that is maps the sequence space into a separable Hilbert space.

-Remark 1 When showing result for problems in separable Hilbert space I sometimes get the impression that others think this is somehow pointless since in the end one always works with in practice.
+Remark 1 When showing results for problems in separable Hilbert space I sometimes get the impression that others think this is somehow pointless since in the end one always works with in practice.
 However, I think that working directly in a separable Hilbert space is preferable since then one can be sure that the results will not depend on the dimension in any nasty way.

 Basically our approach was, to use one of the most popular approaches to the -penalized problem: Iterative thresholding aka forward-backward splitting aka generalized gradient projection.
 I prefer the last motivation: Consider the minimization of a smooth function over a convex set